saupreusse/credentials-manager/README.md

 # credentials-manager
+Credentials-Manager is a python project as part of my bachelor's thesis in computer science.
+The contents of this file will guide you through the setup process.
+In the first section, we are going to setup the Credentials Manager Server, install SoftHSM, and setup the server's MariaDB database.
+In the second section, I will guide you throught the Client setup process, including the install and configuration process of the Credentials Manager Utils module.
+You can also find this readme two-part inside the credentials_manager directory.

 # Credentials-Manager Server

-Credentials-Manager Server is a python project as part of my bachelor's thesis in computer science.
-This project contains all files to run a CM Server, and access it via the CM CLI.
+This section will teach you how to run a CM Server, and access it via the CM CLI.

 ## Requirements
 The CM server uses a mariaDB database to store and manage client credentials.
 Make sure you have mariaDB server 15.1 (or greater) installed on your system.
 Furthermore, the CM server uses a hardware security module which is accessed by the PKCS11 API.
 This guide will also guide you through the installation and setup process of [SoftHSM](https://www.opendnssec.org/softhsm/), because the original documentation leaves much to be desired.